olga-sakho/testTaskForCodica/README.md

 How to run the application:

-Copy all variables from the .env.example file and paste to .env file
+  1. Copy all variables from the .env.example file and paste to .env file

-Install packages: npm install
+  2. Install packages: npm install

-Run command: npm run start
+  3. Run command: npm run start

 The app is ready)

 How to run the application with docker:

-In the root directory of this project run the following command

-Run the following command:
+  1. Run the following command

        docker-compose up

 The app is ready)